 Remember: If you have any of these symptoms, or if someone you are with has these symptoms, call 911 as soon as possible.

-Never drive yourself or the victim.
-The ambulance can alert the hospital and start treatment.
+Never drive yourself or the person with symptoms to the hospital.
+The ambulance can alert the hospital and start treatment right away.

 B.E.
 F.A.S.T. is an easy way to remember the signs of a stroke.
 When you see these signs, you will know that you need to call 911 fast.